hxtree/galaxyops/README.md

 [![Docs](https://github.com/hxtree/cats-cradle/actions/workflows/pages/pages-build-deployment/badge.svg)](https://hxtree.github.io/cats-cradle/)
 [![GitHub Stars](https://img.shields.io/github/stars/hxtree/cats-cradle?style=social)](https://github.com/hxtree/cats-cradle/stargazers)

-Architecture outlines the stuff that is hard to change.
-In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
-Our opinionated approach to running enterprise software architecture on AWS extends beyond individual projects, laying the groundwork for the entire landscape.

-Jumpstart your enterprise application development journey.
-Speed up your software pipeline by embracing modern DevOps practices on AWS, utilizing a monorepo architecture like this one[^1].
-This repository goes beyond theory—it's a hands-on showcase, containing diverse working placeholder packages actively employed in developing a cooperative RPG.
+## The problem

+Running multiple applications in the cloud without a solid architectural framework is akin to constructing a house without blueprints - it invites chaos.
+While many resources focus solely on single-application setups, cloud architecture encompasses an entire city, not just one building.
+Without a coherent plan in place, any attempt to make changes becomes a daunting task.

+## This solution

+Looking to kickstart your enterprise cloud architecture?
+Take a deep dive into the realm of modern DevOps practices on AWS with a monorepo setup like the one provided here [^1].
+This isn't mere conjecture - it's a practical demonstration featuring tangible code, driving a cooperative RPG.
+Our approach transcends individual projects; we're laying the groundwork for the entire landscape of enterprise software on AWS.

 ### Features